junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Yes, it does."
 Dean doesn't back off, and everyone in the room knows there is no way talking him into or out of doing anything once he determines.

-Crowley gives him the device.
+Crowley hands him the device.
 "There is no user manual," he says, "just tweaking those poles and you'll figure out."

 "Figure out, huh?"
-Rowena almost laughs.
+Rowena mocks.

-Crowley rolls his eyes, "By listening to how hard they scream."
+Crowley rolls his eyes, "By listening to how hard they scream.
+That's what we do, demons, remember?"

 Sam slaps himself in his mind again, he doesn't want to think about what's going to happen next.

 "If you need nothing else from us now..."
 Rowena starts, exchanging a look with Crowley.

-Her demon son finishes her sentence, "We'll see ourselves out."
+Her demon son finishes her sentence, "...we'll see ourselves out."
 He holds out a hand ready to make a finger snap.

 "Wait, wait!"
-Sam calls out, "We don't know yet, can you... can you guys stay a little longer?
+Sam calls out just in time, "We don't know yet, can you... can you guys stay a bit longer?
 Please?"
 He offers a faint smile, "We have beer."

 Rowena shrugs.
 Crowley puts down his snapping hand, and quickly puts on an over-bright, over-joyful maybe-fake-but-who-cares smile, "Of course."

 "Thanks."
 Sam mutters, and then hurries towards Cass's bedroom to look for Dean.

-Dean already sets the mind hacker helmet on Cass's head, the wires tightly surround his skull, the holes spread evenly around the circle.
+Dean already sets the metal contraption on Cass's head, the wires tightly surround his skull, the holes spread evenly around the circle.
 He also puts Cass into a sitting position, making it easier for both of them.

-Dean holds one of the drilling pick in the right hand, looking down at the unconscious angel, biting his lips so hard it starts bleeding.
+Dean holds one drilling pick in the right hand, looking down at the unconscious angel, biting his lips so hard it starts bleeding.
 The tough soldier mask he used to put on the face is cracking, he is trying hard to hold back the wetness in his eyes.
 Sam dashes in and jolts to a stop by the door.

 With his left hand holding the back of Cass's head to steady him, Dean pierces the first metal pick through the center hole, stabbing right through the center of Castiel's forehead.
 A stream of blood flows out between his eyes, the angel lets out an unconscious scream of pain.
 Tears fall down uncontrollably from Dean's eyes.

 "I'm sorry, I'm sorry."
 Dean murmurs to his angel, again and again.

 He can't continue, instead, he moves his hands to hold Castiel's chins, cupping it around the neck, as if it could be of some comfort, but knowing far too clear that Cass wouldn't know anything about the reality now.
+Not even the pain, it is the basic instinct and subconsciousness that is reacting.
 To save him, he has to continue.
 To save him, he has to hurt him.

 Dean bites on his lips with more force than before, blood begin to ooze from the wound.
 He doesn't care.
 This pain is nothing compared to the pain he has caused Castiel, compared to the pain that he is still bringing to him, compared to the pain inside his own heart.
 If anything, he's actually glad this can be some punishment to himself, for all the wrongs he's done to Cass, as his penance, his atonement for hurting Cass.
 And this is far from enough.